tedca77/IME/README.md

 * If an Event is found, then metadata can be updated, although IME will not overwrite any existing latitude and longitude information.
 If multiple events are matched (e.g. a holiday and a birthday during the holiday), the title, description and keywords are concatenated together in the metadata.

 # Running Multiple Times
 IME has been designed so that it can run mutiple times across your image library, without having to rerun all the processing again.
-It does this by adding comments into the files which provides an audit trail of changes.
+It does this by adding comments into the files which provides an audit trail of changes, and information on Places and Events that have been found.
 On completion of processing, IME will add a value to the following fields:
 1. JPEG Comments section – this is modified with a new comment for each modification;
 2. Instructions (IPTC) metadata is updated with a new comment or an updated comment;